 “47% of people expect webpages to load in less than 2 seconds and 40% of consumers will wait no more than 3 seconds for a web page to render before abandoning the site.”

-Obviously web stores are different than blogs but this study shows how impatient we are… so make sure your website loads fast!
+Obviously, web stores are different from blogs, but this study shows how impatient we are, so make sure your website loads fast!

-Bonus tip: Sometimes an outdated widget will completely slow down your blog.
+Bonus tip: Sometimes, an outdated widget will completely slow down your blog.
 Remove anything that is not working.
-Regular monitoring of your page speed will help you keep on top of potential issues.
+Regularly monitoring your page speed will help you stay on top of potential issues.

 You

 As nice as a blog logo is, a smiling face to associate the blog with is integral.
-Even if you hate to have your picture taken, this is key to a reader’s first impression of your site!
-Most people want to see the face behind the blog… it makes it more personal.
+Even if you hate having your picture taken, this is key to a reader’s first impression of your site!
+Most people want to see the face behind the blog; it makes it more personal.

-Bonus tip: Have the exact same profile picture on all of your social media sites.
-You want people to be able to easily identify you.
+Bonus tip: Have the same profile picture on your social media sites.
+You want people to be able to identify you quickly.

-If your blog doesn’t have a logo, you should consider getting one.
-By pairing your logo with a consistent profile picture, you are building a strong, personable, and consistent impression of your blog.
+You should consider getting one if your blog doesn’t have a logo.
+By pairing your logo with a consistent profile picture, you build a strong, personable, consistent impression of your blog.

 Clean design

-If you participate in blog hops or monetization programs, consider placing the buttons for those on a page of their own rather than cluttering your sidebar.
+If you participate in blog hops or monetization programs, consider placing the buttons for those on a separate page rather than cluttering your sidebar.

 Advertising

 Speaking of clean design, consider how many ads you’ll have on your site.
-Lots of ads doesn’t necessarily mean more payout.
+Having lots of ads doesn’t necessarily mean a higher payout.
 I used to have 8 – 125 x 125 ads on my site.
 I didn’t receive any money from them.
-I dropped the eight smaller ads and placed 3 higher paying 300 x 250 ads.
+I dropped the eight smaller ads and placed three higher-paying 300 x 250 ads.
 I have received regular payouts from the three ads.
-I also run advertisements along the bottom of every posting but those only appear on the post’s page, not on the home page.
+I also run advertisements along the bottom of every posting, but those only appear on the post’s page, not on the home page.

-Something to note, too much “above the fold” advertising will be penalized by Google and can affect where your blog shows up in search results.
-If you’re not sure of what “above the fold is” you can use this nifty little tool HERE.
+Something to note: Too much “above the fold” advertising will be penalized by Google and can affect where your blog shows up in search results.

-I personally find an ad-heavy site is often too distracting to read.
+I find an ad-heavy site is often too distracting to read.

 Pictures

 Give your readers a snazzy headline picture for each post.
-If possible, include pictures throughout the post.
+If possible, include photos throughout the post.

 Warning: pictures should be of good quality.
-Most readers don’t like fuzzy, out-of-focus, and/or poorly lit pictures.
+Most readers don’t like fuzzy, out-of-focus, or poorly lit photos.

 404 Page